elix/elix.org/content/AriaListMixin.md

 A suitable ARIA role must also be applied at the item level.
 The default role applied to items is `option`, defined in the [documentation](https://www.w3.org/TR/wai-aria/roles#option) as a selectable item in a list element with role `listbox`.

-In situations where different roles are defined, a component can provide default values as [defaultState](ReactiveMixin#defaultState):
+In situations where different roles are defined, a component can provide default values as state, e.g. in [defaultState](ReactiveMixin#defaultState):

     class TabList extends AriaListMixin(HTMLElement) {
       get defaultState() {